 Tourterelle (pronounced “Tour-Ter-L”) is French and means turtledove, a bird representing devoted love in mythological texts.

 Since its inception in early 2013, Tourterelle Floral Design has become the leading wedding florist for Charlottesville brides and event planners.
-Owners, Lucia Evans-Morse and Gregory Britt collectively have 60 years of experience in the wedding and event industries.
-Together they have formed a partnership that enables them to create enchanting floral artistry and unforgettable celebrations.
-This partnership brings together two incredible designers, each bringing their unique talents to your table.
+Lucia Evans-Morse and Gregory Britt collectively have 60 years of experience in the wedding and event industries.
+Together they are able to create enchanting floral artistry and unforgettable celebrations.
+The Tourterelle team brings together our incredible designers, each bringing their unique talents to your table.

 Lucia joined Tourterelle in July 2013.
 Lucia comes to us from her 8 years at Caspari, where she was responsible for the interior design and table-scapes for the company as well as the merchandising and interior of the flagship store in Charlottesville, VA.